 - To be informed of these rights.

 If you have any questions regarding these rights or wish to voice a concern about a possible violation of your rights, please ask your caregiver, physician or the director of the unit to address your concern.
-If after discussion, an issue still remains unresolved, we request that you contact our patient advocate line at 816-407-5430.
+If after discussion an issue still remains unresolved, we request that you contact our patient advocate line at 816.407.4530.

-If your concern is not sufficiently addressed or resolved, then you may file a complaint with either of the following agencies at:
+If your concern is not sufficiently addressed or resolved, then you may file a complaint with one of the following agencies: